 About Incremental Rebuilds

-This type of rebuild of instances of aggregate tables appends new rows and updates existing rows that fall within a period of time that you can specify.
+Incremental rebuilds of aggregate tables append new rows and update existing rows that fall within a period of time that you can specify.

 - Long